Why and How To Wear a BUFF When You’re Camping Outdoors

 8. Hood Style

-This is the best way how to wear a buff in any extreme weather.
-When you’re on the slopes or in pounding sun, pull your buff up over the back of your head and let it cradle your ears to keep warm.
+When you’re on the slopes, pull your buff up over the back of your head and let it cradle your ears to keep warm.
 You can also wear it as a hood on hot days for better sun protection.

 9. Balaclava Style